intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ```

 ### input_nfs
-- **Description:** Definition of input NFS mounts for Samba.
+- **Description:** Definition of input NFS mounts for Samba*.
 By default, internal NFS provisioner is used.
 - **Default value:** {}
 - **Fields**
     - **path:** NFS path to mount